pcworms/pcworms-template/readme.txt

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+Images and image assets shown within screenshot.png are taken by me (Farhad Sakhaei) and are under CC0 licence.

 Free Template bundles the following third-party resources: